Cloudzero/cloudzero-charts/charts/cloudzero-agent/README.md

 - A CloudZero API key
 - Each Kubernetes cluster must have a route to the internet and a rule that allows egress from the agent to the CloudZero collector endpoint at https://api.cloudzero.com on port 443

+### Recommended Knowledge

+For an optimal installation experience, we recommend the following:

+- Have a basic understanding of Kubernetes and Helm charts.
+- Be prepared with a list of the labels and annotations your organization plans to collect.
+- Determine if your Kubernetes deployment includes [cert-manager](https://cert-manager.io/).
+If not, determine if you can install third-party Custom Resource Definitions (CRDs).

 ## Installation

 ### Adding Helm Repository Information